krishnachaitanya9/krishnachaitanya9.github.io/_posts/2020-05-28-Plot Multiple Graphs from same RDD Cacti.md

 - Go to Management-> Data Sources.
 Fix one data source ID.
 In my case I choose 122 as it was least, meaning it has most data than any rrd
 - In the above-selected data source ID, find what's the rrd file and note down the name.
 In my case it was xx.rrd.
 I will be calling it reference data source ID.
 - Next, go to other new data sources and then change the rrd file with fixed data source's rrd file which in our case would be xx.rrd
 - Disable the new data source so that it won't make multiple requests to the server as the reference data source ID is already doing the job of requesting the data.
-If the new data sources aren't disabled then they individually make multiple new requests
+If the new data sources aren't disabled then they individually make multiple new requests.